sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

 Save the file in the folder relative to where your Jupyter notebook is located, inside the `files` folder: `files/aic_service_key.json`.

-You will use the saved location to load service key and use with SAP AI API client SDK, so ensure the path is correct.
+You will use the saved location to load service key and create AI API client, so ensure the path is correct.

 !![aic service key](img/pip/aic_service_key.png)